 The modern period is the transition era in which human beings move from a mode of passive evolution to a mode of free, active choice in shaping the destiny of the earth.
 This is a Christian vision that is not about just saving our individual souls, but about saving and transforming the earth and all that lives on it.
 And that's why politics matter, for the political sphere is the arena in which we choose the path we are to take, and it is so, so important that the choice not be left to powermad and the avaricious, which has been the default mode, for the most part, to date.

 Barfield, like Nietzsche, agrees that the modern era has been a time in which the last vestiges of the sense of transcendent meaning as something given in the world have disappeared—transcendence is no longer something a truly modern consciousness experiences as coming from out there.
 And he agrees that the solution must be to awaken resources in the human soul and the soul of the world, which are the same thing, in order that meaning in the world be reconstituted.
-The essential difference lies in that for Nietzsche this reconstituting project derives from the Superman and his will to power (what's new in that?), whereas for Barfield it derives from the Logos who dwells in the depths of soul.
+The essential difference lies in that for Nietzsche this reconstituting project derives from the Superman and his will to power, whereas for Barfield it derives from the Logos who dwells in the depths of soul.
 For Barfield it is possible, indeed essential, that meaning be constituted by a different kind of ‘overcoming’ man, not the Superman, but the Logos bearer.

 For the whole thrust of Barfield’s thought is to show how human consciousness has evolved in such a way that “meaning” has shifted from something given in the world outside to something that now lies in potentia, slumbering in the depths of every human soul, and which it is now the human task to awaken.
-The Logos, although he was known to the Greeks and Jews of antiquity, was not primarily known by them through their interior experience.
+The Logos, although it was known to the Greeks and Jews of antiquity, was not primarily known by them through their interior experience.
 Jesus’ announcement that “the Kingdom of God is within” was a critical turning point in the history of meaning.
 An epochal shift occurred then which has not yet been fully accomplished, a shift that really didn’t manifest itself broadly in western culture until the time of the renaissance and the dawn of the Modern period.

 Both the Greeks and Jews played a critical historical role in helping the kind of soul that could become such a Logos bearer.
 Although both knew the Logos and both played an essential role in developing the kind of human soul that could hold the Logos within.
 This has been the essential contribution of the West to the world—the space-and-eye oriented, Promethean, restless, overcoming, speculative, exploratory heritage that comes from the Greeks and the ear-and-time-oriented sense of the profundity and mystery of the human will, of human identity, and of the meaning of history from the Jews.